Do you want to enable maintenance mode for WooCommerce without affecting other parts of your WordPress website?

 After adding all these URLs, click on the ‘Save’ button to store your changes.

-You can now put your WooCommerce store in maintenance or coming soon mode at any point.
+You can now put your WooCommerce store in maintenance at any point.
 In the WordPress dashboard, simply go to SeedProd » Landing Pages.

 When you are ready to make your store public, simply go back to SeedProd » Landing Pages.